status-im/nimbus-site/source/docs/eth1.md

 title: Execution layer (eth1)
 ---

-While our core focus so far has been the consensus layer, we are now devoting significant resources to our execution layer cleint.
+While our core focus so far has been the consensus layer, we are now devoting significant resources to our execution layer client.

 ## Quickstart